 Component Definition CertAgent The certification authority software web application.
-Application Server (web container, Java Servlet Container) Apache Tomcat application server that hosts the CertAgent web app and the web interface.
-In the evaluated configuration Apache Tomcat is configured to use the ISC CDK and the PKCS#11 Cryptographic Module for cryptographic operations.
-Apache Tomcat is part of the TOE's installation package and is installed when CertAgent is installed.
-ISC CDK The cryptographic module in the TOE.
+Dhuma The OCSP responder web application.
+Application Server (web container, Java Servlet Container) Apache Tomcat application server that hosts the CertAgent/Dhuma web app and the web interface.
+In the evaluated configuration Apache Tomcat is configured to use the ISC CDK v8.1.2.2 and the PKCS#11 Cryptographic Module for cryptographic operations.
+Apache Tomcat is part of the TOE's installation package and is installed when CertAgent/Dhuma is installed.
+ISC CDK v8.1.2.2 The cryptographic module in the TOE.